wp-plugins/squirrly-seo/readme.txt

 == Upgrade Notice ==

-= 3.4.4 =
+= 3.5 =
-3.4.4 is an important update.
-We improved the on-page SEO , added Google language identification, latest updates for Open graph, improved the SEO for Woocommerce plugin.
-We do not offer support for lower versions od Squirrly SEO
+3.5 is an important update.
+Different Squirrly look.
+Compatible with eCommerce plugins.
+Added interactive learning features.
+Added robots.txt and sitemap.xml for multisites.
+Added the JSON-LD.
+Option to show Squirrly for selected Post Types and more.